Introduction

 Data Parallel Programming with C++ std::simd

-4, which you can also use under the experimental namespace (although there are some differences between them).
-Kokkos library also has experimental support for std::simd
+In C++26, the standard has introduced support for vector types using std::simd5, which you can also use under the experimental namespace (although there are some differences between them).
+Kokkos library also has experimental support for std::simd as well.

 #include <experimental/simd>